-Has the ability to compliment all beer styles and sits neatly between old and new world aromatics.
+Has the ability to complement all beer styles and sits neatly between old and new world aromatics.
 Combines noble hop characteristics; herbal, peppery and floral with an undertone of lemon-citrus and dark fruits.

 ESB, IPA, Bitter, Lager, Golden Ale, Stout, Brown Ale